iambashar/IUSERSCHECK/README.md

 Also, as of right now, this script is still a WIP (and therefore very unpolished, so expect many changes to the script in the near future.
 (GUI coming soon xD)

 **Disclaimer: The Code has still now few of bugs, so this isn't working properly right now.
-Use at your own risk**
+Use at your own risk.**

 M. K. Bashar
 180041238